 What is Mediation?

-Mediation is a process that allows the participants to work with a mediator, to reach a compromise and resolve conflict.
+Mediation is a process that allows the participants to work with a mediator.
+The goal is to reach a compromise by finding an acceptable agreement and resolving conflict.

-During the process, parties are able to explain their perspective openly in a setting that encourages good communication.
+During the process, parties can openly explain their side in a neutral setting that encourages clear communication and problem resolution.

 What is a Mediator?